 I amsterdam letters

-Another contemporary symbol widely associated with Amsterdam is the I amsterdam letters.
+Another symbol widely associated with Amsterdam is the I amsterdam letters.
 This city slogan has been adopted by visitors and tourists alike, and the large-scale letters outside the Rijksmuseum are an immensely popular photo hotspot.
 As of 2012, a second set of letters was installed at Amsterdam Airport Schiphol to welcome visitors to the city, while a third set of letters playfully changes location around town, making appearances at fashion shows, fairs, festivals and other major events.
 See where the travelling I amsterdam letters are now.